dekuNukem/bob_cassette_rewinder/README.md

 # Bob Cassette Rewinder: Hacking Dishwasher DRM for 1/75 Operating Cost

-How I defeated the detergent cassette DRM of [Bob Dishwasher](https://daan.tech/en/product/bob-mini-dishwasher/), to refill it for 1/75 of the cost of buying new.
+How I defeated the detergent cartridge DRM of [Bob Dishwasher](https://daan.tech/en/product/bob-mini-dishwasher/) to refill it for 1/75 of the cost of buying new.

 ![Alt text](resources/pics/title.jpeg)